-4. Haloperidol liquid (Haldol): This is used for nausea, vomiting or agitation.

-Side effects: Sleepiness, constipation, dry mouth and restlessness.

-5. Bisacodyl suppository (Dulcolax): These are used for constipation.
+- Haloperidol liquid (Haldol): This is used for nausea, vomiting or agitation.
+Dosage: Please consult with your hospice nurse.
+Side effects: Sleepiness, constipation, dry mouth and restlessness. - Bisacodyl suppository (Dulcolax): These are used for constipation.
+Dosage: Please consult with your hospice nurse.
 Side effects: Cramping and diarrhea.
 Good bowel care may require daily medicines to stimulate your bowels.
 This is a "rescue" medicine if you have not had a bowel movement in two or three days.